10 Best Herbal Teas For Gum Infection

 rosmarinus officinalis tea

-However, it is advisable to consult with a dentist or healthcare professional before using rosemary tea as a treatment for gum infections.
+However, it is advisable to consult a dentist or healthcare provider before using rosemary tea as a treatment for severe gum infections.

 cinnamomum verum tea